skyzh/mini-lsm/mini-lsm-book/src/week2-overview.md

 The 3 new SSTs are created by merging SST 1, 2, and 3.
 We can get a sorted 3000 keys and then split them into 3 files, so as to avoid having a super large SST file.
 Now our LSM state has 3 non-overlapping SSTs, and we only need to access SST 4 to find key 02333.

-## Two Extremes and Write Amplification
+## Two Extremes of Compaction and Write Amplification

 So from the above example, we have 2 naive ways of handling the LSM structure -- not doing compactions at all, and always do full compaction when new SSTs are flushed.